You will learn

 SMS is more regulated than most other marketing channels.
 Due to this, there are stricter requirements on what counts as proper SMS consent.
 Below, we break down what you need to do for SMS.

-Someone must agree to receive SMS marketing messages from your brand.
+Someone must agree to receive SMS messages from your brand, regardless of whether you're sending marketing or transactional messages.
 Typically, someone subscribes by checking a box at checkout or signing up through a form.

 SMS consent also must be collected separately from any other marketing channel.
-For instance, while you can collect both email and SMS consent in the same form, you must use a separate opt-in button for SMS.
+For instance, while you can collect both email and SMS consent in the same form, you must make it clear that SMS is optional (usually via a separate checkbox or button).

 It’s illegal to force someone to sign up for SMS in order to make a purchase.

 Additionally, providing consent for SMS cannot appear as if it’s required.
 Even if giving SMS consent is optional for your customers, you may face fines or compliance issues if SMS consent seems required.
-For instance, collecting both SMS and email consent on a single-page form is not recommended, as customers may think they have to sign up for SMS if they want to sign up for email.
+For instance, collecting both SMS and email consent on the same step of a sign-up form is not recommended, as customers may think they have to sign up for SMS if they want to sign up for email.

 SMS subscribers must understand what they’re agreeing to before they sign up.
-To make this clear, include disclosure language wherever you collect SMS consent, whether that is on a checkout page, form, banner in an email, or a third-party quiz or form (when using APIs to send consent).
+To make this clear, include disclosure language wherever you collect SMS consent, whether that is on a checkout page, form, banner in an email, social media post, or a third-party quiz or form (when using APIs to send consent).

 You should put the disclosure language above the SMS consent checkbox or button.
 That way, people see the disclosure language before they opt in.